 Every year, home cooks across the country use their leftover Thanksgiving turkey bones to make stock.
 With just a couple of easy steps, though, you can make that stock much, much better.
-By roasting the bones and browning the vegetables, then adding a small amount of tomato paste, you end up with a deep, dark, rich, and flavorful stock that's perfect in meat braises and stews, pan sauces for roasted meats, and deeply savory soups, like French onion.
+By roasting the bones, browning the vegetables, and adding a small amount of tomato paste, you end up with a deep, dark, rich, and flavorful stock that's perfect in meat braises and stews, pan sauces for roasted meats, and deeply savory soups, like French onion.

 Why It Works

 - Roasting the turkey bones adds a deep, rich, savory flavor that enhances the stock.

 - Browning the vegetables further adds complex richness and depth.

 - Tomato paste boosts the savory quality and depth of the stock even more.